 6. «Ohio»

-Ohio-type submarines (Ohio class SSBN / SSGN) are the series of American strategic third-generation nuclear-submarines, launched from 1981 to 1997.
+Ohio-type submarines (Ohio class SSBN / SSGN) were the series of American strategic third-generation nuclear-submarines, launched from 1981 to 1997.
 Ohio-type boats form the US strategic offensive nuclear forces basis and constantly go on combat patrols, spending 60% of their time at sea.

 Only a few senior officers know the submarine’s exact coordinates.
 That is why the ship is considered to be the best suited for military conduct.

 Despite the fact that the submarine “Ohio” was created more than 30 years ago, it still meets all the stated standards and requirements.
-The US Department of the Navy plans to operate a submarine until at least 2035.
+The US Department of the Navy plans to operate this submarine until at least 2035.

 7. «Shang»

-They have built three submarines of this model by now.
+Three submarines of this model have been built.
 This submarine speed is higher than analogues of all Asian developments.
+It differs in parameters such as durability, wear resistance, durability and good noise insulation.

 8. «Vanguard»